-The breadth and depth of our innovative software offering resulted in 39 new customers signing new product contracts with us since the start of FY2021.
+The breadth and depth of our innovative software offering resulted in 54 customers signing new product contracts with us in FY22.
 While all of these customers have purchased software to address a specific need, our expectation is that over time they will purchase and roll out additional products from our integrated suite of products.